aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-whether the Chart image is updated while updating the cell value.the default is true
+Gets whether the Chart image is updated while updating the cell value.the default is true

 **Returns:**
 boolean